ligato/docs/docs/user-guide/concepts.md

 Similarly, Ligato uses the [microservice label][microservice-label] to group vpp-agents with common attributes.
 In this case, the attribute is a prefix associated with configuration items stored in the KV data store.
 The vpp-agents with the same microservice label will watch or listen to configuration item changes with this common prefix.
 The prefix is also referred to as a `watch key`.

-What are the mechanics of this?
-First, we take `/vnf-agent/` and combine it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
-This might look familiar because it is part of the [key](../user-guide/reference.md) associated with a configuration item maintained inside a KV data store.
+The structure of the prefix is formed by taking `/vnf-agent/` and combining it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
+This might look familiar because it is part of the [key](../user-guide/reference.md) associated with a VPP configuration item maintained inside a KV data store.

-Here is the key for a VPP interface:
+Here again is the key for a VPP interface:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>
 ```
-Next, the vpp-agent watches for any config changes in the KV data store with a matching watch key prefix.
-In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will watch for config changes only with the matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV data store config data with a prefix of `/vnf-agent/vpp2/`.
+Next, the vpp-agent watches for any config changes in the KV data store with a matching prefix.
+In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will watch for config changes with the matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV data store config data with a prefix of `/vnf-agent/vpp2/`.

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)

-The vpp-agent validates the key prefix (in the format `/vnf-agent/<microservice-label>` as explained above) and if the label matches, the KV pair is passed to the vpp-agent configuration watchers.
-Additionally, if the prefix for the rest of the key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing such as the VPP data plane.
+The vpp-agent validates the prefix (in the format `/vnf-agent/<microservice-label>` as explained above) and if the label matches, the KV pair is passed to the vpp-agent configuration watchers.
+Additionally, if the prefix for the rest of the key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing such as programming the VPP data plane.

-There is quite a bit of flexibility in this architecture.
+Flexibility is extended using this architecture.

 - single KV data store can support multiple vpp-agent groups using the microservice label.
 - vpp-agent can receive config data from multiple sources (e.g. KV data store, GRPC, etc.).
 An [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
 This presents a "single source" appearance to the vpp-agent configuration plugins.